Credit Hours

 Request Info

-The Lubbock Christian University Department of Nursing values its tradition of providing high quality education based on the needs of students and the community.
+The Lubbock Christian University School of Nursing values its tradition of providing high quality education based on the needs of students and the community.
 The Family Nurse Practitioner (FNP) Program has been designed to prepare graduates to assume a primary care role in the clinic setting.
 While this program is considered a hybrid of online and traditional lectures, a substantial amount of time will be physically spent attending lectures, labs, and clinicals.
 Graduates of the program will receive a Master of Science in Nursing and receive additional education in preparation to sit for the ANCC or AANP board certification exams.

 MSN-Family Nurse Practitioner: